Second Session, 43rd Parliament

 It’s going to be used against the government in its own arguments in court, or maybe that’s what the government is trying to do here.
 Maybe that’s why the government hasn’t brought forward changes to DRIPA, because it knows it wouldn’t stand the test of time with the implementation of these treaties.

-There is no question that there are a lot of things we need to do in this province.
-Economically, we’re in serious trouble.
-Socially, we’ve got a tremendous number of problems and friction forming.
-We need to find this path to reconciliation.
-It is the elephant in the room.
 You can’t achieve anything else unless we’re able to find the path forward with First Nations.
 Treaty is one of those paths that can work, but we need to be able to find a way that all British Columbians can accept.
 We need to find a way that moves forward and creates those opportunities.

 I want to remind people in this House, I signed 435 agreements.
 Those were mining agreements, pipeline agreements, LNG agreements, agreements for clean energy, agreements for forestry.
-Those were agreements for all kinds of economic activity, investing billions of dollars in British Columbia, including agreements on Site C, on power lines, on all kinds of activities in this province.
+Those were agreements for all kinds of economic activity, investing billions of dollars in British Columbia — including agreements on Site C, on power lines, on all kinds of activities in this province.

 All of that was done without DRIPA.
 All of that was done without UNDRIP.
 Surprise, surprise, the world didn’t just start because we’ve introduced this.
 However, what we have introduced is a tremendous amount of uncertainty.

 This government said by doing this we would eliminate or reduce court cases and all of these things because we would have this great relationship.
 Well, how has that turned out?
 It hasn’t turned out very well for the people of British Columbia.
-It certainly hasn’t turned out well for the certainty for the people in Richmond that are under the Quw’utsun case.
+It, certainly, hasn’t turned out well for the certainty for the people in Richmond that are under the Quw’utsun case.
 How much more uncertainty and unintended consequences is this government willing to implement on its reckless path of pursuing UNDRIP?

-Treaties are an important process in British Columbia.
-I was very proud to sign agreements-in-principle.
-I was very proud to be there for celebrating the implementation of treaties.
-I’ve spoken favourably of treaties for many, many years.
-And I still am in favour of that form of reconciliation but I think, quite frankly, in British Columbia, we need to be thinking even bigger.
-We need to be looking at what New Zealand has done with the Maori.
+I still am in favour of that form of reconciliation, but I think, quite frankly, in British Columbia, that we need to be thinking even bigger.
+We need to be looking at what New Zealand has done with the Māori.
 We need to be thinking about how we approach reconciliation to bring it to conclusion so that we don’t have this ever-changing target.

-The only way we’re going to be truly able to unleash the economic potential of this province to solve our budget problems, to solve the problems of health care, to solve the problems with addictions, and the investments that we need in safety and fighting crime in this province is to be able to have a strong economy.
-And the only way to do that is to find a path forward to conclude reconciliation so that we can bring the certainty and we can drive the investment that’s needed in British Columbia.
+The only way we’re going to be truly able to unleash the economic potential of this province to solve our budget problems, to solve the problems of health care, to solve the problems with addictions and the investments that we need in safety and fighting crime in this province is to be able to have a strong economy.
+The only way to do that is to find a path forward to conclude reconciliation so that we can bring the certainty and we can drive the investment that’s needed in British Columbia.

 Treaty is one form, but with the way that this treaty is written, with all the uncertainty that is created now because of UNDRIP, I’m just not sure that it’s going to achieve what we are hoping it would be and, certainly, what the promise of treaty was.

-The folks in the K'ómoks Nation have waited a long time to be able to do this.
-As I mentioned yesterday, I remember after the agreement-in-principle signing sitting down with them and them doubting whether they want to move forward with the treaty because of some of the challenges that were there.
+The folks in the K’ómoks Nation have waited a long time to be able to do this.
+As I mentioned yesterday, I remember, after the agreement-in-principle signing, sitting down with them and them doubting whether they want to move forward with the treaty because of some of the challenges that were there.
 I’m glad to see that they’ve done that.
-I’m not certain though that what is being put in place is actually going to create what they’re hoping for, particularly with the overlap and the challenges now, the court cases that are going to come forward, the risk now of title being declared within treaty territory.
-This has created an unbelievable situation in this province.

 [11:15 a.m.]

 I’ll just conclude by saying this.
 There’s nowhere in the world that has introduced legislation that has created rights for one people and not another that has ended well.
 We need to find a way to be able to reconcile those different rights and those differences so that we can move forward together.
-And if that means everybody is unhappy, Indigenous and non-Indigenous alike, maybe that’s the right
+If that means everybody is unhappy, Indigenous and non-Indigenous alike, maybe that’s the right answer.
+But right now what we are doing in this province is creating too much friction.

 I’ve heard from too many people across this province that are fed up, that are frustrated.
 They want to conclude this.
 They want to live well with their neighbours.
 Both Indigenous and non-Indigenous alike have told me this.
 We need to find the path to do that.

-So I hope to see more dialogue happening around these treaties.
+I hope to see more dialogue happening around these treaties.
 I hope to see we have that opportunity to remove UNDRIP, because I would dearly love to be in a position to be able to support this treaty.

 Susie Chant: Thank you very much for the opportunity to speak to Bill 20, the K’ómoks Treaty Act, something that gives me joy — joy that was reflected in the Hall of Honour on the day this bill was brought to the chamber.